bbauska/JS-InterviewQuestions-JS/README.md

 <h3>158: How will you add the external JavaScript file?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-External JavaScript file should be saved with an extension ”.js” and needs to be imported to the html file by adding that file’s path to the “src” attribute of &lt;script&gt; tag.</p>
+<p>External JavaScript file should be saved with an extension ”.js” and needs
+to be imported to the html file by adding that file’s path to the “src” attribute of &lt;script&gt; tag.</p>

 <h4>Example:</h4>
 <pre>
 &lt;html&gt;